 Chew-Nyet Lee offers therapy, counselling and coaching services.
-She teaches yoga, meditation, and a mindful, body-centered psychotherapy method called Hakomi Therapy.
+She teaches yoga, meditation and practices a mindful, body-centered psychotherapy method called Hakomi Therapy.

 Hakomi is a form of assisted self-discovery, that helps the client bring unconscious beliefs and patterns into awareness, teaching them to become a compassionate witness to their own experience.
 Using simple and direct mind-body methods, the goal is to transform limiting patterns and beliefs into wisdom and emotional nourishment through awareness, acceptance and meaning.

 A former IT management specialist for 16 years and mother of three adult children, she has a special affinity for busy professionals and parents seeking balance in their lives.